fmaguire/mag_sim_paper/manuscript.md

 Specifically, single copy universal bacterial proteins were identified in the reference genomes using BUSCO v4.0.2 with the Bacteria Odb10 data [@doi:10.1093/bioinformatics/btv351].
 The 86 of these proteins that were found in every reference genome were concatenated and aligned using MAFFT v7.427 [@doi:10.1093/bioinformatics/bty121] and masked with trimal v1.4.1-3 [@doi:10.1093/bioinformatics/btp348].
 A maximum-likelihood phylogeny was then inferred with IQ-Tree v1.6.12 [@doi:10.1093/molbev/msu300] with the in-built ModelFinder determined partitioning [@doi:10.1093/molbev/mss020].
-Pairwise branch distances were then extracted from the resulting tree using ETE3 v3.1.1 [@doi:10.1093/molbev/msw046] and regressed using a linear model against coverage and purity in seaborn v0.10.0 [@doi:10.5281/zenodo.3629446].
+Pairwise branch distances were then extracted from the resulting tree using ETE3 v3.1.1 [@doi:10.1093/molbev/msw046] and regressed using a linear model against coverage and contamination in seaborn v0.10.0 [@doi:10.5281/zenodo.3629446].

 #### Plasmid and GI Coverage

 Plasmid and GI coverage were assessed in the same way.
 Firstly, a BLASTN database was generated for each set of MAG contigs.
-Then each MAG database was searched for plasmid and GI sequences.
+Then each MAG database was searched for plasmid and GI sequences with greater than 50% coverage.
-Any plasmid or GI with greater than 50% coverage in a MAG was retained.
 All plasmids or GIs which could be found in the unbinned contigs or MAGs were recorded as having been successfully assembled.
 The subset of these that were found in the binned MAGs was then separately tallied.
 Finally, we evaluated the proportion of plasmids or GIs that were correctly assigned to the bin that was maximally composed of chromosomes from the same source genome.